david-a-parry/vcfhacks/readme.md

     make test
     (sudo) make install

+For convenience, the bioperl modules required for the geneAnnotator.pl database creation are provided within the 'lib' folder and should be automatically found by the program.

 Other perl modules required by these scripts are installable via CPAN - perl will complain that they are not available in "@INC" when you attempt to run these programs if they are not on your system.
 Please see http://www.cpan.org/modules/INSTALL.html for instructions on how to install these modules.
 Below is a list of these non-core modules that you are likely to need install:

     Parallel::ForkManager